Your baby, your body, your partner and the prenatal visit, plus tips for the 26th week of pregnancy.

 Contractions from this point forward should be watched closely.
 While some women feel Braxton Hicks contractions are as painful as labor contractions, there is very little comparison when active labor begins.
 Braxton Hicks contractions may feel like menstrual cramping at times, especially for women who are pregnant with multiples.
 If more than four contractions are felt each hour, early labor could be beginning.

-Dad can be working hard on the nursery at this time.
-Painting the nursery is allowed only if the pregnant woman is not in the room – preferably not in the house.
+You may be working hard on the nursery at this time.
+If you are painting the nursery be sure to keep your mom-to-be out of the room and even outside of the house until you finish.
 There are low odor paints available that can be used if mom must stay in the home during the painting process.
-Assembling the crib, car set and stroller are also great pastimes for Dad right now.
+Assembling the crib, car set and stroller are also good pastimes to do during this time.

 Fluid retention is typical during the latter stages of the second trimester and throughout the third trimester.
 Fluid can collect in the lower half of the body, specifically the legs, ankles, and feet.
 Standing for long periods of time may increase the effect of fluid retention.
 It is important for pregnant women to sit down often and lift the feet above the heart whenever possible.